danrlu/nextflow_cheatsheet/README.md

 # Useful tips to get started with Nextflow
-... that are hidden from the official documentation

 ### The working directory
-- Each parallel execution of a process happens in its own working directory.
-It is the folder named like `/path_to_tmp/4d9c3b333734a5b63d66f0bc0cfcdc` Nextflow points you to when there is error.
+- Each parallel execution of a process happens in its own temporary working directory.
+- It is the folder named like `/path_to_tmp/4d9c3b333734a5b63d66f0bc0cfcdc` Nextflow points you to when there is error.
 One can find the folder path in the .nextflow.log or in the report.html.
+It contains the error log that could be useful for debugging.
-- This folder contains symlinks for the input files (see next point).
+- This folder only contains files (usually symlinks, see next point) from the input channel, so it's maximumly isolated from the rest of ones files.
-- This folder will also contains all output files, and only those specified in the output channels and `publishDir` will be moved or copied to the `publishDir`.
+- This folder will also contains all output files (unless directed to elsewhere), and only those specified in the output channels and `publishDir` will be moved or copied to the `publishDir`.
 - Knowing this, if there is `cd` in the script section, it will leave the working directory.
-The output files may get written to the folder that was `cd` into, but Nextflow will still search for output files in working directory to put in `publishDir` and will not be able to find them.
+The output files will get written to the folder that was `cd` into, but Nextflow will not be able to find output files in working directory to put in `publishDir`.
+- `nextflow clean -f` to clean up these folders.

 ### What really happens with path("A.txt")
 - `path(A)` is the same as `file(A)`. `tuple` is the same as `set`.
 It's recommended to use `path` and `tuple` with newer versions.